Gain financial insights

 If you want to invest in the top 50 companies in India, you can simply buy a Nifty 50 ETF like Nippon India Nifty 50 ETF.
 It gives you exposure to all those companies in one single unit.

-ETFs are investment funds traded on stock exchanges, combining features of mutual funds and stocks.
+ETFs are investment funds traded on stock exchanges that combine features of mutual funds and stocks.

 What is a Mutual Fund?

 A Mutual Fund also collects money from investors and puts it into stocks, bonds, or a mix of both.
 However, in most cases, a fund manager actively selects the stocks.
 You do not trade mutual funds on the stock exchange.
-You invest through an AMC (like SBI, HDFC, ICICI) or through apps/platforms.
+You invest through an AMC (such as SBI, HDFC, or ICICI) or via apps/platforms.

 How It Works: